 - Measuring the actual noise on the voltage rails when the board is running

-The first method require two good test points as the measurement has to be done as a 2-port measurement (what the RF guys call a S21 measurement, only we don’t care about the phase).
-This method has been described many places including the quick video I did a long time ago.
+The first method requires two good test points as the measurement has to be done as a 2-port measurement (what the RF guys call an S21 measurement, only we don’t care about the phase).
+This method has been described in many places including the quick video I did a long time ago.